Pooryamb/benchmark_structural_aligners4pfam_annotation/README.md

     done
 done

-python ./scripts/calc_aligned_residues_count.py      # Calculates the residue alignment counts for each tool, took ~5 mins on a 20 core machine mkdir -p ./data/processed/residue_ali_frac_per_seed/ python ./scripts/calc_residue_alignment_per_seed.py  # Calculates the average fraction of aligned residues when each seed is used as the target
+python ./scripts/calc_aligned_residues_count.py      # Calculates the residue alignment counts for each tool, took ~9 hours on a 20 core machine mkdir -p ./data/processed/residue_ali_frac_per_seed/ python ./scripts/calc_residue_alignment_per_seed.py  # Calculates the average fraction of aligned residues when each seed is used as the query

 ```